TiZNO Explained

 How TiZNO handles an audit

-This section is not a rebuttal, it is how TiZNO turns AI from a liability narrative into a compliance asset.
-Every agent step, tool calls, policy retrievals, reasoning checkpoints, human approvals, is recorded in an immutable execution trace tied to tenant, user, and time.
+This piece is not a rebuttal.
+It is how TiZNO turns AI from a liability narrative into a compliance asset.
+Every agent step, tool calls, policy retrievals, reasoning checkpoints, and human approvals, is recorded in an immutable execution trace tied to tenant, user, and UTC timestamp at millisecond precision.

 Workflow example

-After a sample of high-risk onboarding decisions is requested, you export signed traces for each case: Vault query parameters, Atlas policy excerpts retrieved, orchestrator reasoning summary, Action Card approval events, and final API calls, one bundle per client file.
+A sample of high-risk onboarding decisions is requested.
+You export a signed trace for each case: the data queried, the policy excerpts retrieved, the reasoning summary, the Action Card approval events, and the final API calls, as one bundle per client file.